-Should You Stay Onsite at Walt Disney World?
-All the Perks & Planning Tips for 2025–2026
+Should You Stay On Property at Walt Disney World?
+2026 Perks, Pros & Planning Tips

 - Practically Perfect Pixie Dust

-🧚 Pixie Dust Pro Tip: We’ve created a Disney Resort Comparison Cheat Sheet to help you easily compare options!
+🧚♀️ Pixie Dust Pro Tip: We’ve created a Disney Resort Comparison Cheat Sheetto help you easily compare Value, Moderate, Deluxe, and off-site options.

 🏨 What Does “Staying on Property” at Disney World Mean?

-When you stay at a Disney-owned hotel, you're staying “on property”—meaning you're inside the Disney resort area and part of the official Walt Disney World hotel system.
-This gives you access to exclusive perks and full immersion in the Disney experience, from arrival to departure.
+When you stay on property, you’re staying at a Disney-owned Walt Disney World resort hotel, which gives you access to exclusive perks and keeps you fully immersed in the Disney experience from arrival to departure.

 There are lots of reasons to stay in the Disney bubble—and the perks keep getting better.
 Here's a breakdown of the biggest benefits you'll unlock by booking a Disney resort hotel: